kohkimakimoto/buildsh/README.md

 ## Using shebang

-If you want to create a script file that are executed by buildsh, You can use a trick to interpret shebang with buildsh.
-See the following code.
+If you want to create a script file that are executed by buildsh, you can use a trick to interpret shebang with buildsh.
+See the following example code.

 ```sh
 #!/bin/sh